burningion/katacoda-tracing-datadog/modern-observability-in-practice/step2.md

-# How to Grok an Application with Datadog
+# Grokking Software with Datadog

-Whenever working with new code, it can be daunting to understand a system and how it all interacts together together.
+Whenever working with new code, it can be daunting to understand a system and how all of its subsystems interact.

-Our Datadog instrumentation allows us to get an immediate insight into what's going on with the code.
+Datadog instrumentation allows us to get an immediate insight into what's going on with our software systems.

 Let's add the Datadog Agent to our `docker-compose.yml`, and begin instrumenting our application: